Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 In February, Trump titled his retweet of a fan's image depicting an ancient Wolf Blitzer in blackface this way: "The Fake News of big ratings loser CNN."

-The president wrote that the Russians' efforts to disrupt the 2016 elections succeeded because of the investigations of his administration: "They are laughing their asses off in in Moscow.
+The president wrote that the Russians' efforts to disrupt the U.S. political system succeeded because of the investigations of his administration: "They are laughing their asses off in Moscow.
 Get smart America!"

 Trump even went after his own national security adviser, Gen. H.R.
-McMaster for saying there was "incontrovertible" proof the Russians had sought to interfere with the presidential race: "General McMaster forgot to say that the results of the 2016 election were not impacted or changed by the Russians and that the only Collusion was between Russia and Crooked H, the DNC and the Dems."
+McMaster, for saying there was "incontrovertible" proof the Russians had sought to interfere with the 2016 presidential race: "General McMaster forgot to say that the results of the 2016 election were not impacted or changed by the Russians and that the only Collusion was between Russia and Crooked H, the DNC and the Dems."

-On Presidents Day, CNN's Chris Cillizza tallied these and other missives that he said were "totally unpresidential things" Trump had tweeted.
-All nine tweets on Cillizza's list emerged during just the previous 72 hours.
-Trump announced McMaster's subsequent firing (where else?) on Twitter.
+On Presidents Day, CNN's Chris Cillizza tallied these and other missives that he described as "totally unpresidential things" tweeted by Trump.
+All nine tweets on Cillizza's list had emerged in the previous 72 hours.
+A month later, Trump announced McMaster's subsequent firing (where else?) on Twitter.

 I am pleased to announce that, effective 4/9/18, @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9.— Donald J. Trump (@realDonaldTrump) March 22, 2018

-"Before social media it was a lot more opaque," says the journalist Emily Parker.
+"Before social media, it was a lot more opaque," says the journalist Emily Parker.
 "A lot of these conversations between leaders were happening behind closed doors and we had no idea what was going on."

 As a State Department official under President Barack Obama, Parker pushed for government officials to use such platforms to offer greater transparency.
 "People always said, 'Oh, it would be so great if ... we could get more public figures on Twitter and if they could speak directly to the public and speak directly to each other.' "

-Parker still thinks it's a good thing.
+Parker still thinks doing that is a good thing.
 Yet in retrospect, she concedes, instant transparency in the Trump era represents a case study in "be careful what you wish for.

 "Now you can have leaders literally fighting in public in front of the entire world," she says.

-The current U.S. commander in chief called North Korean despot Kim Jong-un, whose regime is developing long-range nuclear missiles, "obviously a madman" who "will be tested like never before."
+The current U.S. commander in chief called North Korean leader Kim Jong Un, whose regime is developing long-range nuclear missiles, "obviously a madman" who "will be tested like never before."
 Last summer, an Australian psychology professor and a German management professor released their analysis of more than 35,000 Trump tweets over an eight-year period.

-They compared Trump to other entrepreneurial leaders and political figures and concluded his competitive nature, aversion to rules and norms, and his pursuit of change and creativity reflect characteristics that are important for successful entrepreneurs and political leadership.
+They compared Trump to other entrepreneurial leaders and political figures and concluded that his competitive nature, aversion to rules and norms, and his pursuit of change and creativity reflect characteristics that are important for successful entrepreneurs and political leadership.

 They also found his tweets reveal him to be "comparatively" neurotic.